Failing to stop for Police in Tasmania

 - So that an enquiry or investigation may take place.

-A driver, who is directed to or signalled to stop a motor vehicle, must comply in a timely and safe manner.
+A driver who is directed to or signalled to stop a motor vehicle must comply in a timely and safe manner.
 Failing to stop for police in Tasmania will be considered an infringement of the Vehicle and Traffic Act.
-The penalty imposed for this offence is generally a fine of nearly $4,000 for a first time offender and close to $8,000 for any second or subsequent offences.
+The penalty imposed for this offence is generally a fine of 25 penalty units for a first time offender and 50 penalty units for a second or subsequent offence.

 Under section 11 of the Police Powers Act, it is an offence for a driver of a motor vehicle to take any action that is construed as avoiding apprehension or interception by the Tasmanian police.
 In practical terms, it is an offence under the Police Powers Act to flee or evade a police officer if they are attempting to intercept you with their vehicle.
-This includes simple pull over requests or police car chases.
-If you are charged under this section of the Police Powers Act, you may be liable to pay a fine of approximately $8,000 and/or serve a prison term of up to 12 months.
-Although a person is generally able to refuse to provide information to a police officer, there are certain circumstances where providing information is required by law in Tasmania.
-Under the Traffic Act, it is an offence for a driver to refuse to provide their details to a police officer upon being requested to do so.
-These details include the drivers name, age, address and drivers licence information.
+This includes simple pull over requests and police car chases.
+If you are charged under this section of the Police Powers Act, you may be liable to pay a fine of approximately $8,000 and/or imprisonment for up to 12 months.

 These defences will not apply to every situation and should not be pleaded without consultation with a legal professional.
 A lawyer will be able to explain the nature of the offence you have been charged with and ascertain the facts of the case to determine whether any of the defences will apply to your situation.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.